Anchorage Opera performed Mrs. President in concert with full orchestra October 2012

 Composer Victoria Bond and librettist Hilary Bell were drawn to Woodhull’s compelling character because her goal of women’s equality remains a hot-button issue throughout the world today.
 In a review of the 2008 workshop performance of Mrs. President at Guild Hall in East Hampton, Fred Volkmer of The East Hampton Star writes, “Not only is the opera significant for what it says about the nature of men and women and their equality, something that we continue to strive for.
 But it is revelatory of what new music—music that adheres to tonality and celebrates the lyric capabilities of the human voice—can be. “

-As part of the company’s 50th anniversary celebration, Anchorage Opera performs the world premiere of this ground-breaking opera in concert October 2012 at the Discovery Theatre in Anchorage, Alaska.
-Casting details will be announced in January.
+As part of the company’s 50th anniversary celebration, Anchorage Opera gave a concert performance of this ground-breaking opera in concert October 2012 at the Discovery Theatre in Anchorage, Alaska.

 Victoria Claflin Woodhull (1838 –1927) was a 19th century American who was described by Gilded Age newspapers as a leader of the American woman’s suffrage movement.
 She went from rags to riches twice, her first fortune being made on the road as a highly successful magnetic healer before she joined the spiritualist movement in the 1870s.
 Woodhull became a colorful and notorious symbol for women’s rights, free love, and spiritualism as she fought against corruption and for labor reforms.
 Although she was the first woman to have a seat on the New York Stock Exchange and owned and ran a weekly newspaper, she is most famous for her sensational 1872 campaign to run as the first female candidate for the Presidency of the United States.
 Her running mate was Frederick Douglass, and ironically, neither was legally able to vote at the time.